ngrok/ngrok-docs/docs/integrations/datadog/event-destination.md

 To send the events to Datadog we'll need to assign an Event Destination to the Event Subscription.

-1. Within the Event Subscription configuration Destination Tab, select <strong>Add Destination.</strong>
+1. Within the Event Subscription configuration Destination Tab, select **Add Destination.**

-1. Choose Datadog as the target and fill in the correct information being mindful of <strong>which region you Datadog data resides in</strong>.
+1. Choose Datadog as the target and fill in the correct information being mindful of **which region you Datadog data resides in**.
 Target, Region and API Key values are required, all other values are optional.

-    - <strong>Service Name</strong> is a locally significant value and will be appended to the event destination name.<br></br>
+    - **Service Name** is a locally significant value and will be appended to the event destination name.<br></br>
-    - <strong>DD Tags</strong> values will be added as tags to the event data being sent to be utilized within Datadog.
+    - **DD Tags** values will be added as tags to the event data being sent to be utilized within Datadog.

 ![ngrok event destination](img/event_destination.png)

-3. Once all required inputs have values, select <strong>Send Test Event</strong> and you should be presented with a Success message.
-Select <strong>Done</strong> and the Datadog Event Destination setup is complete.
+3. Once all required inputs have values, select **Send Test Event** and you should be presented with a Success message.
+Select **Done** and the Datadog Event Destination setup is complete.

 ![ngrok event destination success](img/success.png)